-- Current Marking: The current marking can be manipulated by the user, normally via the mouse cursor in time-based visualizations. - Analysis Result Markings: The marking is the result of an analysis, e.g. a Value Search or a Sequence Search.
-The marking references those parts of the data that fulfill the criteria of the analysis. - Stored Markings: As the current marking and analysis result markings can change rapidly, you can make any marking permanent by duplicating it.
+Current Marking: The current marking can be manipulated by the user, normally via the mouse cursor in time-based visualizations.

+Analysis Result Markings: The marking is the result of an analysis, e.g. a Value Search or a Sequence Search.
+The marking references those parts of the data that fulfill the criteria of the analysis.

+- Stored Markings: As the current marking and analysis result markings can change rapidly, you can make any marking permanent by duplicating it.
 Once a marking has been duplicated (stored) it will no longer change, even if the original marking is changed or deleted. - 1.
 Split Marking A split marking is a marking that references data that is not continuous.
-Figure 1.3 shows a split marking, in contrast to the continuous marking in figure 1.2.
-The line graph that visualizes the split marking displays split markers that indicate the discontinuities in its data.
+Figure 1.4 shows a split marking, in contrast to the continuous marking in figure 1.3.
+The line graph that visualizes the split marking displays split markers that indicate the discontinuities in its data. - Split markings can be used just as any other marking, but there are some analysis options that do not work (or only work) with split markings.
+The documentation of the analyses mentions whenever such cases exist.